maudominguez/final/README.md

 ### Overview

 Basic app where users can see books (authors, summary, genre, etc.) and write reviews.
+The idea is to emulate a very basic version of goodreads.com

 Models:
 * Book - Represents a book of real life.
 (Title, description, image, year).
 It can have many authors.